I'm a Man Not a Boy (North & South song)

 "I'm a Man Not a Boy" is a song by British boyband North & South, known from the British television children's comedy show No Sweat.
-It was released as their debut single on May 5, 1997, scoring success on the UK Singles Chart, peaking at number seven.
+It was produced by Rose & Foster and released as their debut single on May 5, 1997 by RCA Records, scoring success on the UK Singles Chart, where it peaked at number seven.
 The single also reached number six in Scotland and number 92 on the Eurochart Hot 100.
-Outside Europe, it was a top 20 hit in Israel.
-A music video was produced to promote the single.
+Outside Europe, it was a top-20 hit in Israel.
+A music video was also produced to promote the single.

 Critical reception

 Fiona Parker from The Mirror described the song as "poptastic".
-Music Week rated the song five out of five, picking it as Single of the Week.
-They added, "A release with so many factors in its favour: it's a storming pop song; the boyband are featuring in the BBC series No Sweat; Tom Watkins is involved; and Tony de Vit has provided club mixes.
+Music Week gave the song a top score of five out of five and named it Single of the Week, adding, "A release with so many factors in its favour: it's a storming pop song; the boyband are featuring in the BBC series No Sweat; Tom Watkins is involved; and Tony de Vit has provided club mixes.
 Watch this soar."
 A reviewer from Sunday Mirror wrote, "Green-haired boy band currently pulling in two million viewers a week on their Monkees-ish TV show.
 To be fair, it's a stonking dance tune which recalls Bros at their finest and will no doubt sell by the girl-full, but lads, you won't be men until you start shaving."